An operator learning perspective on parameter-to-observable maps: Additional variants of the sample complexity theorems

-This appendix contains two additional theorems that are more general than their counterparts in the main text.
-While the main theorems as presented in Subsection~\ref{sec:linear_main} are sufficient to convey the primary message of this paper, we present the extra theorems here for completeness, as the results may be of independent interest.
+This appendix contains two additional theorems that are more general than their counterparts in Section~\ref{sec:linear} of the main text.
+While the main theorems as presented in Subsection~\ref{sec:linear_main} are sufficient to convey the primary message of that part of this paper, we present the extra theorems here for completeness, as the results may be of independent interest.

 First, we state the general convergence theorem for the end-to-end posterior mean estimator $\bar{f}^{(N)}$ from~\eqref{eqn:posterior_ee}.
 The result is valid for any choice of prior covariance operator eigenvalue decay exponent $p>1/2$.
 The proof is in Appendix~\ref{appx:proofs_linear_ee}.